 - Lubrication strips before and after the blade sets

 Of course the main differentiator is the “SkinGuard” of the SkinGuard cartridge, a plastic strip in place of the middle three blades of the typical Fusion cartridge, essentially providing a skin-flattening surface while the strip’s thickness raises the blade level slightly (in relation to the skin).
 From Gillette’s website:

-Subjectively it also looks like the two blades in the SkinGuard cartridge are set to milder angles than the blades in the ProShield cartridge.
+Subjectively it also looks like the two Gillette SkinGuard blades are set to milder angles than the blades in the ProShield cartridge.
 I reached out to a Gillette rep. for comment on this and they said the blade angles are identical.

 The SkinGuard razor with two cartridges is just under US $10 and a four cartridge refill pack is about US $15 in my local megamart.
-Amazon stocks the razor with three cartridges and an eight cartridge refill pack (Amazon links are affiliate).
+Amazon stocks the razor with three cartridges and an eight cartridge refill pack.
 So, like most modern shave systems, there’s a fairly low up-front cost but the back end will add up in the long run.

 My Experience With The Gillette SkinGuard Razor